-When you change the limit via the API, the total quota (for the account's all URLs) is disallowed to exceed the total quota configured internally by the TAM.
+When you change the limit via the API, the total quota (for all the account's URLs) is disallowed to exceed the total quota configured internally by the TAM.

 The maximum quota limit for your bidder also depends on your recent spend.
 Your effective quota limit before error throttling is the minimum of the configured quota and spend-based quota.
 You can view your spend-based quota on the RTB Graphs dashboard.